acoli-repo/powla/experimental/Readme.md

 - hierarchically organized layers?
   - we could introduce `powla:subLayer`
   - PRO: these occur in PAULA annotations, e.g., the `mmax` layer of PCC2, in the distinction between layers and files.
 In the available data, this distinction is limited to a single layer with multiple files.
     - CON: they are not encoded in the format, but indirectly via the file system.
 The (implicit!)
-PAULA distinction is currently preserved as (implicit!) information in POWLA URIs.
+PAULA distinction is currently preserved as (implicit!) information in POWLA URIs, so there is no information loss in the current modelling.
   - PRO: The formalism for PAULA annosets allows to express hierarchies over multiple layers.
     - CON: No sample data at hand, reconsider upon request.
   - PRO: ELAN has a similar notion, but with different semantics: a sub-layer inherits the segmentation of its super-layer).
     - CON: No real-world sample data at hand, reconsider upon request.
-  - decision: no action unless requested and/or real-world sample data is provided.
+  - ACTION: none; no action unless requested and/or real-world sample data is provided.
 - for performant querying, aggregation and transformation, we need more coarse-grained navigational segments equivalent to `nif:Sentence` in CoNLL-RDF.
 Suggestion: `powla:Segment` (this is to be preferred over `powla:Sentence` because it is technically motivated [limiting search space], not linguistically [beiing sentential]).
 A `nif:Sentence` as in CoNLL-RDF would then be `rdfs:subClassOf powla:Segment`.

 ## problems